 Boyse Park

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Boyse Park on Facebook Share Boyse Park on Twitter Share Boyse Park on Linkedin Email Boyse Park link

 Boyse Park is a 9-acre neighborhood park located off of N. 32nd Avenue that sits alongside a tributary of Gee Creek and currently includes informal foot and mountain bike trails.
-Formal development of the park is planned with Phase 1 construction beginning in 2024.
+Formal development of the park is planned with Phase 1 beginning in 2024.
 The concept Master Plan for the park includes a pump track, walking trails, and more and may be viewed below.

 Project Background